fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 After defining the parameter of the <em>then</em> method to directly return <i>response.data</i>, we have gotten the <em>getAll</em> function to work like we wanted it to.
 When the HTTP request is successful, the promise returns the data sent back in the response from the backend.

 We have to update the <i>App</i> component to work with the changes made to our module.
-We have to fix the callback functions given as parameters to the <em>noteService</em> object's methods, so that they use the directly returned response data:
+We have to fix the callback functions given as parameters to the <em>noteService</em> object's methods so that they use the directly returned response data:

 ```js
 const App = () => {